-A couple of months ago I wrote about two major influences on individual food preferences:
+A couple of months ago I wrote about two major influences on individual food preferences: genetics and

 The strongest predictor of how a person will eat is where he grows up, Pelchat says.
 A person raised in Mumbai is far likelier than one in Minneapolis to enjoy spicy foods—unless, of course, he or she grows up in a family of Minnesotan curry-eaters or Indian lutefisk-lovers.
 "Familiarity is a huge factor," she explains.